 So what advice does Rachel give mission families thinking of serving overseas?

 “When you live in another culture, you will always be a student: Ask questions, listen and learn.
 The longer you are there, the more you will realise what you don’t know.
-It’ easy to get discouraged and critical by the differences between your culture and the new one, so guard your heart and keep a close, personal walk with the Lord and ask hm to keep your heart soft, not hardened by trials, but moulded more to the likeness of his son.”
+It’ easy to get discouraged and critical by the differences between your culture and the new one, so guard your heart and keep a close, personal walk with the Lord and ask him to keep your heart soft, not hardened by trials, but moulded more to the likeness of his son.” *May have used pseudonyms

 By Kerry Allan